zio/zio/docs/reference/contextual/automatic-zlayer-derivation.md

 ### Creating New Default Value

-There are three main ways to create a `ZLayer.Default`:
+There are three main ways to create a `ZLayer.Derive.Default`:

-1. `ZLayer.Default.succeed` for creating default values from simple values.
+1. `ZLayer.Derive.Default.succeed` for creating default values from simple values.
-2. `ZLayer.Default.fromZIO` for creating default values from effects.
+2. `ZLayer.Derive.Default.fromZIO` for creating default values from effects.
-3. `ZLayer.Default.fromLayer` for creating default values from layers.
+3. `ZLayer.Derive.Default.fromLayer` for creating default values from layers.

 ### Overriding Predefined Default Values